-Specialist (Ret) Selga now volunteers as an AmeriCorps VISTA, contracted to create a Mentor Program for Operation Second Chance.
+Specialist (Ret) Selga volunteers as an AmeriCorps VISTA, contracted to create a Mentor Program for Operation Second Chance.
 Mentoring Leadership Program’s (the mentor program) mission is to ensure the readiness and sustainment of financial stability in service members, veterans, and their families once they leave from the financial cover of the military.
 Specialist (Ret) Selga is dedicated to the ongoing mission of Operation Second Chance, as he begins his civilian career, ensuring that his fellow service members and veterans have any and all resources needed to maintain a good quality of life and financial stability.

-She refuses to give up working with our nations greatest, so she is on a mission to help end poverty on the home front.
-By dedicating her time to helping, keep our Heroes off the streets and providing any form of life stability necessary for our wounded, ill and injured Veterans and their families.
+She refuses to give up working with our nations greatest, so she is on a mission to help end poverty on the homefront.
+By dedicating her time to helping keep our hero’s off the streets and providing any form of life stability necessary for our wounded, ill and injured soldiers.

 In 2007, Vanessa was awarded the Family Readiness Group Leader of the Year by the 95th MP Battalion.
 In 2011, her husband was medically retired from the Army due to injuries sustained for his support to Operation Iraqi Freedom.